 Avoid these common mistakes in hypertrophy diets

-If your goal is gain muscular mass, you know that food plays an essential role.
+If your goal is to gain muscle mass, you know that nutrition plays an essential role.

-In fact, without good nutrition, you won't have great results, no matter how hard you try in training.
+In fact, without a good diet, you will not have great results, no matter how hard you work in training.

 So, how's your food?